Urban photoshoot tips for creative portrait photography in cities

 2. Reflective surfaces – the added bonus of urban portraits

-Cities are full of glass and shiny surfaces, which is great for including reflections.
+Cities are full of glass and shiny surfaces, which is great for including reflections in photos.
 You have two options:

 • Position your subject up close to a window, even leaning against it, and shoot from the side so that you include the glass and their reflection.
 Offices with large windows are perfect for this, especially at the weekend when nobody is in.